boramalper/himawaripy/README.md

     # test whether it's working
     himawaripy

+    # Get the installation path of himawaripy by running the command
+    which -- himawaripy

-    # set up a cronjob
+    # Set up a cronjob
     crontab -e

-    # Get the installation path of himawaripy by running the command
-    #    which -- himawaripy
-    # on another terminal

-    # Add the line:
+    ## Add the line:
     */10 * * * * <INSTALLATION_PATH>

-    # or, alternatively use the provided systemd timer
+    # OR, alternatively use the provided systemd timer

+    ## Configure
+    vi ../systemd/himawaripy.service
+    # Replace "<INSTALLATION_PATH>" with the output of the aforementioned command.

+    # Copy systemd configuration
     cp systemd/himawaripy.{service,timer} $HOME/.config/systemd/user/

-    # enable and start the timer
+    # Enable and start the timer
     systemctl --user enable --now himawaripy.timer

 ### For KDE Users